obsidian-dot-dev/openFPGA-Robotron/README.md

 ## Known issues and limitations

 * High-score saving is not supported.
-* "Play Ball!" is supported by the core, but currently doesn't work in this port.

 ## Notes

 Note:  Some of these games make excessive use of strobe effects, which may be problematic for individuals with photosensitivity, epilepsy, or other similar conditions.

 ## History
+v0.9.1
+* Fixed mra for "Play Ball!", re-added corresponding configs to support it.

 v0.9.0
-* Initial Release
+* Initial Release.

 ## Attribution